artifacthub/hub/docs/faq.md

 ### How do I report issues with packages listed on Artifact Hub?

-For issues with the content listed on `artifacthub.io`, it's best to contact the particular project directly.
+For issues with the content listed on `artifacthub.io`, it's best to **contact the particular project directly**.
 In the links section of the right panel in the package view, you usually may find some links that can point you to the project's repository or the maintainers' emails.

 ### Where can I find more documentation?